 Samantha Hogan hails from Western New York and currently resides in the Twin Cities, MN.
 She earned her Bachelor’s degree from Youngstown State University, OH in Music Composition under the tutelage of Dr. Dave Morgan and Robert Rollin, as well as Trombone with John Olsson and Mike Crist.
 She has also studied composition independently with Scott Pfitzinger and Gwen Rollin while in school.

 Sam is influenced by many styles of music including classical, rock, jazz, video game, and film music.
 These influences give her music a dramatic, yet buoyant feel to her pieces.
-Most recently she has enjoyed playing trombone the community jazz ensemble, the West Wind Swing Band, The Minneapolis Trombone Choir, and also Coffoa Brass, a chamber brass ensemble of which she is a co-founder.
+Most recently she has enjoyed playing trombone the community jazz ensemble, the West Wind Swing Band, Twin Cities Brass Band, The Minneapolis Trombone Choir, and also Coffoa Brass, a chamber brass ensemble of which she is a co-founder.

 As a composer, she has had many successful premieres with both the Youngstown New Music Society Festival Orchestra where her piece, Eclectic Images was performed in 2013.
 She also collaborated with her brother in the rock song Walking Dead, featured in the motion picture B.O.Y.D. in 2010 as well as being a participant at the St. Mary’s Composition Intensive where she was able to study with the faculty, Zae Munn, Joshua Marquez, Michael Schelle, Kristen Kuster, and Jay Batzner.
 Her piano solo, Cumulus Humilis was recorded by Pianist Avguste Antonov and put on his solo album, An American Journey.